unprosaiclabyrinth/bblogger/README.md

-Bblogger is a DynamoRIO client tool that logs the basic block trace of the execution of the application program run under it.
+Bblogger is a DynamoRIO client tool that logs the dynamic basic block trace of the execution of the application program run under it.

 # Getting Started